open-contracts/docs/docs/source/structure.rst

-How to write a simple Open Contract
+Writing a simple Open Contract
 ====================================

 Structuring your contract's git repo